 Non-Civil Service Jobs

-The Department of Aging and Office of Long-Term Living have only a very limited number of jobs not covered by civil service; non-civil service employment opportunities may, however, be available at other state agencies.
+The Department of Aging has only a very limited number of jobs not covered by civil service.
+Non-civil service employment opportunities may, however, be available at other state agencies.
 Non-civil service employment is managed by the Bureau of State Employment in the Governor's Office of Administration, and you can apply for those opportunities at www.employment.pa.gov.

 Jobs at Area Agencies on Aging